 CHC provides training to various forums: institutions like hospitals, colleges and schools.
 NGOs who are working with different groups, and Government health centres.
 The participants are varied: students, health workers, development activists, teachers, women's groups, doctors, nurses and policy makers at the state, and national and international level.
 It may look like CHC gives training to any group and on any topic, hence losing focus.
 CHC employs a logic to justify addressing various issues and groups.
 They do not take any and every group that asks for training.
 The group must believe in or at least have an openness to understand community health and the philosophy of CHC.
-Through training CHC intends to strengthen the partners who share the same ideology, and to promote the ideology to others who might be future partners, i.e. those who will take part in building up the people's health movement.
+Through training CHC intends to strengthen the partners who share who will take part in building up the people's health movement.
 That is how CHC deliberately chooses and channelises its energy.
 Those who are diametrically opposite to the beliefs of CHC cannot be their partners.